FormidableLabs/chai-jq/README.md

   .to.contain.$attr("foo", "bar");
 ```

-Changes context to attribute *value* when no expected value is provided:
+Changes context to attribute string *value* when no expected value is
+provided:

 ```js
 expect($("<div id=\"hi\" foo=\"bar time\" />"))